Cinema City Czech Republic

 Cinema City is a brand of multiplex cinemas in eastern and central Europe, run by the Israeli company Cinema City International (CCI).
 In Europe it has cinemas in Bulgaria, Czech Republic, Hungary, Poland, Romania, and Slovakia.
 CCI also runs a chain of Israeli multiplexes under the name of Rav-Hen.

-On 19 January 2011, as a part of a bigger European deal, Cinema City acquires 8 multiplexes (4 of them in Prague) from Palace Cinemas with 65 screens.
+On 19 January 2011, as a part of a bigger European deal, Cinema City acquired 8 multiplexes (4 of them in Prague) from Palace Cinemas with 65 screens.